RIPP3R1337/ProducerStash-Scraper/README.md

 **Q: Do you take suggestions?**
 - **A: Ofcourse!
 I would love suggestions i could add to this script**

 ---

-**Planning to add:**
-- Make it so we have one script rather than 2
-- When you already did a scan and new stuff gets added to the website it will pull that rather than the files you've already scraped.

----

 ### How do i use it?